kbremner/ViewUtils/README.md

 // Or find it within an activity spinnerItem = with(activity).click(TextView.class).where(textIs("Item 2"));
 ```
-- Carry out a method call on the main application (UI) thread:
+- Carry out a method call on another thread:

 ```java
 // By default calls are posted to the main looper to be carried out execute(textView, "setText")
     .withParameter("Some text", CharSequence.class)
     .returningNothing();

 CharSequence text = execute(textView, "getText")
     .withHandler(handler)
     .in(3, TimeUnit.SECONDS)